What Can and Should I Include in a Separation Agreement?

 It can be helpful to include certain clauses which take into account potential future developments, such as:

-- Death – it is useful to include a clause which specifies what happens to the separation agreement in the case either party dies.
+- Death – it is useful to include a clause that specifies what happens to the separation agreement in the case either party dies.

 - Change in income – if either party suffers a drop in income or loses their job, this will affect their ability to continue with maintenance payments, so it’s useful to include a relevant clause to deal with this potential eventuality.